notaphplover/ant-js/docs/index.md

 # AntJS Documentation pages

 Welcome to the AntJS documentation pages.
+This pages pretends to be an easy way of learning the basics of this library.

 Contents: